-Although the hill is more than 1,300 feet above sea level, the hike is very easy.
+Although the hill is more than 1,300 feet above sea level, the hike is incredibly easy.
 It merely requires a climb of about 160 feet.
 The history of Comanche Lookout Park is rather boring, or unknown, but the views from the top are fantastic!

 The trails around the hill are mostly made up of asphalt, which are showing serious signs of wear and tear.
 Many trails can be found which break off from the asphalt trails.
 Some of these are made by hikers, while others are probably due to rainwater runoff.

-More than four miles of hiking trails exist within, Comanche Lookout Park, and are surrounded by neighborhoods in northeastern San Antonio.
+More than four miles of hiking trails exist within Comanche Lookout Park, and are surrounded by neighborhoods in northeastern San Antonio.
 The trails are good for beginners and are very easy to hike.
 The concrete walkway leading to the top of the hill is handicap accessible.
 The asphalt loop trails are no longer smooth in many areas.
 The loops will be rather bumpy if you are using a wheelchair.

 On the west side of the park I noticed several exercise stations along the asphalt loop.
 Some of the stations included equipment for chest/back, balancing, quads/glutes, etc. There were also a few open areas which were empty.
 This is one of many San Antonio parks containing exercise stations in an attempt to promote activity.

 Hemisfair Park, and the Tower of the Americas in downtown San Antonio has a wonderful history.
 The San Antonio Missions have histories worth remembering.
 Even John James Park, a very basic community park on the east side, has an exciting history.
 Comanche Lookout Park does not.

 The city website (sanantonio.gov) contains several paragraphs of historical information about this site.
-However, when I read it, I laughed out loud.
+However, when I read it I laughed out loud.
 There is a brief mention that our ancestors (probably) used the hill as a lookout for hunting and raiding purposes.

 Most boring history ever.
-I’m positive the Lookout contains a much better history than that, it just happens to be unrecorded.
+I’m positive the lookout contains a much better history.
+It just happens to be unrecorded.
 The tower is not even 100 years old, but it is gated and untouchable as if it played an important part in the history of Texas.
 There is no description of its purpose on site, and I have yet to see anyone admiring the quality of the structure.

-After admiring the tower for three seconds, Abbey, and I moved onto the scenic views, because they are the real attraction at the top of the hill.
+After admiring the tower for three seconds, Abbey and I moved onto the scenic views, because they are the real attraction at the top of the hill.
 Beyond the tower you will find scenic views to the south, west, and the north.

 It’s easy to see so many things from the top of Comanche Lookout Park, but you may need binoculars to see everything.
 I could see Live Oak, Randolph Air Force Base, Uptown, San Antonio Airport, and the Tower of the Americas downtown.
-This Lookout is one of the best places to see downtown San Antonio from a distance.
+This lookout is one of the best places to see downtown San Antonio from a distance.

-A Quick Exit
+Making a Quick Exit

 If only I were four stories higher, I wonder what I might see?
-After taking in the views, Abbey, and I began the journey back to the car.
+After taking in the views, Abbey and I began the journey back to the car.
 There are two dog friendly fountains at the top of the hill.
 We had used the one nearest the tower on the way up.
 We stopped to use the other one as well before heading down.

 Luckily, we were not stung, nor did we swallow any red wasps.
 We made our way back down to the car, but not before recording 5,871 steps.
-We had not touched all the trails, but we did hike the outer loop, and the tower loop.
+We had not touched all the trails, but we did hike the outer loop and tower loop.